 Matthew and Melissa Stock

 Matthew Stock, a co-owner of Wipf and Stock Publishers in Eugene, Oregon, and Melissa Stock, an adjunct professor and music director at Northwest Christian University, fell in love with Cambodia during their first trip with students from the university in 2011.
-After their second visit, the couple chose to partner with Bloom Asia in Phnom Penh, as General Managers for the new Bloom Cafe and Training Center that opened in Siem Reap in 2013.
+After their second visit, the couple chose to partner with Bloom Asia in Phnom Penh, as General Managers for the new Blossom Cafe and Training Center that opened in Siem Reap in 2013.

-As of February 2018, they have been serving with Agape International Missions (AIM), based out of Phnom Penh.
-Matthew is the Cambodian Country Director for the 12 projects AIM runs in Cambodia.
-Melissa is the Director of International Development, working to connect churches and businesses in SE Asia directly with the ministries on the ground in Cambodia.
+As of January 2018, they have been living in Phnom Penh, serving with Agape International Missions (AIM).
+Matthew serves as the Cambodian Country Director for the 12 projects AIM runs in Cambodia.
+Melissa is the Director of International Advancement, working to support AIM by connecting and hosting churches and businesses in SE Asia directly with the programs on the ground in Cambodia.

 Since 2005, AIM's ministries have focused on ending the evil of child sexual slavery.
 AIM takes a holistic approach to fighting trafficking, restoring victims and transforming communities, in order to defeat trafficking.
 Their projects PREVENT, RESCUE, RESTORE, and REINTEGRATE.